Sinclair Armstrong: Queens Park Rangers

 In late 2020, he made the move to Championship side Queens Park Rangers, following a successful trial period with the club.

 On 18 October 2021, he earned his first loan move, joining National League club Torquay United until January 2022.
 Just five days later, he went onto score on his debut, netting the opener in their 2–0 home victory over King's Lynn Town.
 Armstrong went onto feature eight more times for The Gulls, adding another to his tally against Weymouth in December before returning to West London.
 In April 2022, he returned to the National League, this time joining Aldershot Town on loan for the remainder of the campaign.
 On 26 April 2022, Armstrong made his debut against Bromley, before days later scoring his first goal for the club during a 3–1 home victory over Notts County.

 After an impactful pre-season ahead of the 2022–23 campaign, Armstrong was named in Queens Park Rangers' matchday squad for their first game of the season against Blackburn Rovers, in which he made his eventful debut featuring for the final 13 minutes in the 1–0 defeat.

+In June 2024, QPR triggered an option in Armstrong's contract to extend his stay with the Championship side.

+Bristol City

+On 19 July 2024, Armstrong signed for Bristol City on a four-year deal.

 International career

-Armstrong has been capped at both under-17 and under-19 level for Republic of Ireland.
+Born in Ireland, Armstrong is of Nigerian descent.
+He has been capped for under-17 and under-19 youth level for the Republic of Ireland.
+On 8 September 2023, he received his first call up to the senior Republic of Ireland squad for their UEFA Euro 2024 qualifier at home to Netherlands 2 days later.
+He made his senior debut in the game, replacing Jason Knight in the 87th minute of a 2–1 loss at a sold out Aviva Stadium.
+He returned to the U21 side for their game 2 days later against San Marino U21 and scored his first goal at U21 level in a 3–0 win at Turners Cross.